 Enjoy the most unique film experience in Austin, the Museum's Texas Spirit Theater, a muti-sensory space that immerses visitors in the film with crackling lightning, pounding rain, and a few other fun surprises.
 Texas is a part of film history and continues to be a hub of talent and creativity.
 The film program includes daily screenings of the Museum's signature films and scheduled programming like the Texas Focus Series, Reel Women in Film Series, premiers, and special features.

 The Bullock Museum offers a full calendar of hundreds of programs and events each year.
 Programs explore all things Texas - music, arts, science, and more and feature nationally recognized historians, archeologists and scientists, Pulitzer Prize-winning authors, critically-acclaimed filmmakers, poets and playwrights.

 Offerings for families are designed for toddlers to teens.
-Each month, Free First Sunday provides free admission for everyone.
-You can also participate online, with the Museum's award-winning Texas Story Project, the largest collection of Texas stories anywhere.
-Visit TheStoryofTexas.com for more.
+Each month, H-E-B Free First Sunday provides free admission for everyone.
+For the full schedule of Museum events visit TheStoryofTexas.com.

 History & Building

 The Bullock Museum is a division of the State Preservation Board and was named for the state's 38th Lieutenant Governor, Bob Bullock, who championed the preservation and exhibition of Texas history and worked to establish the museum, which opened in 2001.
 In 2013, the Museum received accreditation from the American Alliance of Museums, the highest national recognition for a museum.